navibyte/geospatial/dart/geobase/README.md

 `lonLatM`     | Geographic coordinates (longitude, latitude, m) `lonLatElevM` | Geographic coordinates (longitude, latitude, elevation, m)

+The `m` coordinate represents a measurement or a value on a linear referencing system (like time).

 There are base interfaces (abstract classes) for positions and bounding boxes.

 Interface     | Description